MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

 [!INCLUDE [open-source-devops-prereqs-create-sp.md](../includes/open-source-devops-prereqs-create-service-principal.md)]
 - **Access to Linux or a Linux virtual machine** -  If you don't have a Linux machine, create a [Linux virtual machine](/azure/virtual-network/quick-create-cli).

-## Create an SSH key
+## Create an SSH key pair

 When connecting to Linux VMs, you can use password authentication or key-based authentication.
 Key-based authentication is more secure than using passwords.
 Therefore, this article uses key-based authentication.

 With key-based authentication, there are two keys:

 - **Public key**: The public key is stored on the host - such as on your VM (as in this article)
 - **Private key**: The private key enables you to securely connect to your host.
 The private key is effectively your password and should be protected as such.

+The following steps walk you through creating an SSH key pair.

 1. Sign in to the [Azure portal](https://portal.azure.com).

 1. Open [Azure Cloud Shell](/azure/cloud-shell/overview) and - if not done already - switch to **Bash**.